ponderworthy/MultiJACK/README.md

 1. One of the challenges of implementing MultiJACK is automating the startup.
 Clearly we do not want to manually start a pile of xterms whenever we play!
 The Python library jpctrl, created for the Box of No Return, handles automation of JACK startup, handles this very well.

-1. All glory to the Spirit, the Helper of the Son of God!
+1. All glory to God!

 1. And don't forget to have fun!